MicrosoftDocs/customer-insights/topics/preview/preview-terms-of-service.md

 ### 8.1.
 Rights

-You grant Microsoft the non-exclusive right to use your name, trademarks and service marks, likeness, and logos (“Marks”) in such Publicity Materials.
+Subject to your approval right described in Section 8.2, you grant Microsoft the non-exclusive right to use your name, trademarks and service marks, likeness, and logos (“Marks”) in such Publicity Materials.

 ### 8.2.
 Approvals